- TAX INFO

 Do not complete line 23 if the amount on line 22 is from royalty properties.

-If you have a rental real estate loss from a passive activity (defined on page E-1), the amount of loss you can deduct may be limited by the passive activity loss rules.
-You may need to complete Form 8582 to figure the amount of loss, if any, to enter on
+If you have a rental real estate loss from a passive activity (defined on page E-2), the amount of loss you can deduct may be limited by the passive activity loss rules.
+You may need to complete Form 8582 to figure the amount of loss, if any, to enter on line 23.
+See the Instructions for Form 8582 to determine if your loss is limited.

 If your rental real estate loss is not from a passive activity or you meet the exception for certain rental real estate activities (explained on page E-2), you do not have to complete Form 8582.
 Enter the loss from line 22 on line 23.